alco-company/mortimer-bellis/WORKLOG.md

 ## CHANGELOG

+### 16/4/2025

+- make profil accessable when on dashboard

 ### 15/4/2025

-- don't show buy_pproduct unless user.admin? or user.superadmin?
+- don't show buy_product unless user.admin? or user.superadmin?
 - collect email webhook and prepare to process
 - when material - reset time to blank
 - time/material - show dates desc